In duel with small investors over GameStop, big funds blink - WTMJ

 Smaller investors were meanwhile exhorting each other online to keep GameStop’s stock rolling higher.

-The raucous discussions are full of sarcasm, self deprecation and emojis of rocket ships signifying belief that GameStock’s stock will fly to the moon.
+The raucous discussions are full of sarcasm, self deprecation and emojis of rocket ships signifying belief that GameStop’s stock will fly to the moon.

 “WHAT IS AN ACTUAL RATIONAL SELLING POINT, (ABOVE 200?
 500?)
 SO I DONT HAVE TO WATCH THIS TICKER EVERY SECOND UNTIL FRIDAY/MONDAY????” one user wrote in a Reddit discussion Tuesday afternoon as GameStop soared.
 “I HAVE NO IDEA WHAT I’M DOING,” adding that they had other things to do.